PointSource/angularjs-styleguide-public/README.md

 ## Data Services

-- **Separate Data Calls**: Refactor logic for making data operations and interacting with data to a factory.
+- **Separate Data Calls**: Refactor logic for making data operations and interacting with data to a service.
 Make data services responsible for XHR calls, local storage, stashing in memory, or any other data operations.

 *Why?*: The controller's responsibility is for the presentation and gathering of information for the view.
 It should not care how it gets the data, just that it knows who to ask for it.
 Separating the data services moves the logic on how to get it to the data service, and lets the controller be simpler and more focused on the view.